This video provides an overview of each permission type. Duration: 5 min.

-Note that Administrative privileges are granted to Full and Team by membership to the Admin group.
+Note that Administrative privileges are granted to Full users by membership to the Admin group.
 Administrators have access to all functions located under the Admin tab.
 For a full description of the administrative functions, please see About Admin.

 See About Entity Teams for more information.

 Profiles are containers of permissions that you configure to grant permissions to users, groups (of users), or units (another collection of users).
 Profiles can grant global permissions, which apply to all instances of an entity (like a project), or can be used to grant permissions to specific instances of an entity (like MyFinancialProject).

 Profile-based permissions currently apply to Projects, Portfolios, Assets, Reports, Dashboards, and Filters.
 See About Profile-Based Permissions.